CHRIS CHANDLER – Football

 Joyce Walker is considered by many to be the best female basketball player the state has produced.
 She led Garfield to a state championship and in the 1980 tournament opener outscored the entire Renton team with 40 points in a 68-35 victory.

-Walker starred at Louisiana State in the early 1980s where she averaged 25 points and as of 2015 still held the NCAA record for career field goals with 1,259.
+Walker starred at Louisiana State in the early 1980s where she averaged 25 points and, as of 2022, still holds the NCAA record for career field goals with 1,259.
+That was before the 3-point shot.
+As of 2022, Walker was the 17th leading all-time college women’s basketball scorer with 2,906 points.
 A two-time All-American, she is in the Louisiana State Hall of Fame as well as the National High School Hall of Fame.

 Joyce played professionally in Italy and Germany and later became the third woman to play for the Harlem Globetrotters.
 After her playing days, she returned to her alma mater to coach the Bulldogs’ girls’ team.